kovidgoyal/calibre/manual/edit.rst

 the split off files sensible names.

-Miscellaneous Views
+Miscellaneous Tools
 ----------------------

-There are a few more views that can be useful while you edit the book.
+There are a few more tools that can be useful while you edit the book.

 The Table of Contents View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^